bwillis/versioncake/README.md

 configuration ```view_versions```.
 Use this config to set the range of supported API versions, for instance [5..1], or [5..3].

+## Development Work

+1. Set the initial version list to a configuration parameter when registerting the detail in lookup_context.rb
+2. Detect if there is an API_VERSION header and set the lookup context versions to that value

 # License

-Rockit is released under the MIT license: www.opensource.org/licenses/MIT
+RenderVersion is released under the MIT license: www.opensource.org/licenses/MIT